 Taking my remote to the iPad

-Thanks to the wonders of auto layout.
-Taking my app to the iPad was relatively easy.
-It’s more of a proportional scale up than anything else.
+Thanks to the wonders of auto-layout, taking my app to the iPad was relatively easy.
+The core UI is more of a proportional scale up than anything else.
 But works well.
 I implemented both portrait and landscape as on iPad I possibly tend to spend more time in landscape.
 So I considered this quite important.
 Another consideration for iPad is to implement split screen modes so that the remote can be easily be used alongside another remote app.
-I personally find this leads to a really pleasing experience.
-Would be cool if I could pop open custom URLs in splitview though.
+I personally find this leads to a really pleasing experience on iPad; Would be cool if I could pop open custom URLs in splitview though.

 More than any of the other apps I’m working on this holds a position as the one that I could get to AppStore the quickest and the one where there might be an audience looking for exactly this simple, yet powerful tool.
 To this end I just need to:

 Allow user to select their devices I.P address Allow the user to select their type of AV receiver Update the commands and inputs based on the users selected AV receiver

 - Set up testing for the user input settings